 One thing that has really helped me this week is finally understanding how healthcare works in Korea, or at least how it works for me.
 Before moving here, I’d only ever known the British healthcare system, the NHS.
 Because of how the UK is governed, most procedures are free, appointments are free and medicine and prescriptions are either free or very cheap.
 The healthcare system here is completely different.
 I think it might be similar to how healthcare works in the USA but again, as I’ve never accessed healthcare in USA, I don’t know for sure.

-So, basics first.
+So, ultimately it comes down to one thing.
 Insurance.
 You don’t NEED insurance to access healthcare, however it helps a lot.
 It greatly reduces the cost of any procedure, consultation or prescription.
 With insurance you only need to pay up to 30% of the total cost, your insurance pays for the rest, which is paid through taxes.
 AND whatever medical bills you do pay, contribute to the tax refund you get the next year.
 So, if and when you get a job in Korea you should find out about your insurance information as soon as possible.
 It too a while for me to find out this information, for multiple reasons, and it was very frustrating for me and for those trying to help me.
 These reasons are also things you need to bear in mind when accessing healthcare in Korea.

 Firstly, it took a while to get my ARC (alien registration card) which would allow me to officially and legally start working and live in Korea, as well as accessing the benefits of Korean healthcare.
 And because this took so long I couldn’t get my official contract, I couldn’t get my insurance and therefore I couldn’t get healthcare.
 So, make sure you get your ARC from immigration.